-- Data for American Indians and Alaska Natives cannot be displayed for Delaware, Illinois, Kansas, Kentucky, New Jersey, and New York. - Data for Asians and Pacific Islanders cannot be displayed for Delaware, Kansas, and Kentucky. - Hispanic ethnicity data cannot be displayed for Delaware, Kentucky, and Massachusetts. - Race and ethnicity combinations-white Hispanic, white non-Hispanic, black Hispanic, and black non-Hispanic-cannot be displayed for Delaware, Kansas, Kentucky, Massachusetts, and Pennsylvania.
+- Data for American Indian and Alaska Native people cannot be displayed for Delaware, Illinois, Kansas, Kentucky, New Jersey, and New York. - Data for Asian and Pacific Islander people cannot be displayed for Delaware, Kansas, and Kentucky. - Hispanic ethnicity data cannot be displayed for Delaware, Kentucky, and Massachusetts.

+• Race and ethnicity combinations-White Hispanic, White non-Hispanic, Black Hispanic, and Black non-Hispanic-cannot be displayed for Delaware, Kansas, Kentucky, Massachusetts, and Pennsylvania.

-For more information, please refer to the Race Recode for USCS, Origin recode NHIA (Hispanic, Non-Hisp) and NHIA derived Hisp origin variable descriptions.
+For more information, please refer to the Race Recode for USCS, Origin recode NHIA (Hispanic, Non-Hisp) variable description.